LapoBini/lapobini.github.io/content/project/ECON210C/index.md

 \ln CPI_t
 \end{bmatrix}\, .
 $$
 The recursive structure implies that the slow moving variable, log of real GDP, does not react to a monetary policy shock within the period (it only reacts to a shock to GDP itself), while the fast moving one does react to all the different shocks hitting the system.
-This identification strategy enforces a lower triangular structure on the matrix $B_0$ (then also $B_0^{-1}$ will be lower triangular):
+This identification strategy enforces a lower triangular structure on the matrix $B_0$, and, consequently, $B_0^{-1}$ will also be lower triangular:
 $$
 B_0^{-1} = \begin{bmatrix}
 b_{11} & \textcolor{orange}{0} & 0 \\